Is 48 A Prime Number Or Composite

 Real-World Applications of Composite Numbers

 Composite numbers like 48 play a significant role in practical scenarios.
-On top of that, for instance, in cryptography, prime numbers are used to secure data, while composite numbers are often targets for factorization algorithms.
-Still, in engineering, composite numbers help in designing systems with multiple components, such as gear ratios or modular structures.
+Here's a good example: in cryptography, prime numbers are used to secure data, while composite numbers are often targets for factorization algorithms.
+In engineering, composite numbers help in designing systems with multiple components, such as gear ratios or modular structures.
 Understanding 48’s properties aids in solving problems involving divisibility, least common multiples, and greatest common divisors.

 Frequently Asked Questions (FAQ)